 Invest in your future as a dance educator.

-This comprehensive 6-month program provides a robust opportunity to work within the unique teaching methodology at the Mark Morris Dance Center and build formal teaching practices, whether you’re coming straight out of a university program or a professional performing career.
+This comprehensive 6-month in-person program provides a robust opportunity to work within the unique teaching methodology at the Mark Morris Dance Center and build formal teaching practices, whether you’re coming straight out of a university program or a professional performing career.

 - Explore core curricular structure and get hands on training in its application to both inclusive and adaptive classroom settings.

 - Learn MMDG’s pedagogical methodologies of music prioritization and artistic excellence in a recreational environment, culturally responsive educational practice, and inclusive delivery.

 - Attend classes, lectures, and idea shares.